-REED does not include data on demand response programs that are bid into wholesale capacity markets even if those programs are administered by a utility or funded with ratepayer money.
+Demand response programs compensate participants for reducing their electricity usage during periods of high electricity demand in order to reduce the strain on the electric grid.
+REED does not include data on demand response programs that are bid into wholesale capacity markets (which include ISO-NE, NYISO and PJM in the REED region) even if those programs are administered by a utility or funded with ratepayer money.
 REED includes data on hybrid programs that have both an energy efficiency element and a demand response element within a single program (such as smart thermostat programs or behavior-based programs, etc.) and plans to continue to do so as these pilots and programs become more prominent across the region.
 REED also includes data on dynamic pricing programs.